pyenv/pyenv/CONTRIBUTING.md

 In addition to the above general requirements for release-specific fixes,

 * Such a fix must not add maintenance burden (e.g. add new logic to `python-build` that has to be kept there indefinitely)
   * Unless the added logic is useful for both EOL and non-EOL releases.
-In this case, it will be considered through the prism of being primarily an improvement for non-EOL releases.
+In this case, it will be considered as being primarily an improvement for non-EOL releases.
 * We do not provide any guarantees from our side that any such fix works or will continue working going forward.
 It's up to the interested parties to maintain it.